scooterthedev/hackpadtracker/README.md

    3. Make your *Database Name*, **PR_Tracker**, and click *Create*.
    4. Make a note of the *NEXT_PUBLIC_SUPABASE_ANON_KEY*, and the *NEXT_PUBLIC_SUPABASE_URL*, and there values as these will be important for later.

+9. Next you will have to configure the SQL database

+   1. Head over to your database, and click on *Open in Supabase*.

+   2. Then head over the *SQL Editor* on the left hand bar.

+   3. Paste this command in to the editor and click *Run* create the database properly:

+      `CREATE TABLE pr_progress (`

+        `id SERIAL PRIMARY KEY,`

+        `pr_url TEXT NOT NULL UNIQUE,`

+        `progress INTEGER NOT NULL,`

+        `current_stage TEXT NOT NULL`

+      `);`

-9. Now that you have created your database, head back over to *Settings* -> *Environment Variables*, set multiple variables.
+10. Now that you have created your database, head back over to vercel's *Settings* -> *Environment Variables*, to set multiple variables.
 This will be necessary to make sure everything works fine.

-10. These are the necessary variables to set for the website to function properly
+11. These are the necessary variables to set for the website to function properly

     1. *VITE_URL* - (This is the main url for the project.
 Used for callback, fetching profile info etc) - set it to the **vercel url** **with no end slash and with the https://** eg. https://hackpadtracker-eta.vercel.app
     2. *VITE_AUTHUSERS3*, *VITE_AUTHUSERS2*, *VITE_AUTHUSERS1* - (These are used for the authorized users allowed to login to be an admin) - **set it to be the slack profile names of the users allowed to be authed with each user being under a different var** ie. VITE_AUTHUSERS3 = Scooter Y, VITE_AUTHUSERS2 = CODER KID etc.